jpountz/jpountz.github.io/_posts/2025-06-17-analysis-of-Elasticsearch-vs-Vespa.markdown

 Finally, the benchmark says it didn't use RRF because this feature was still marked as experimental in the Elasticsearch docs, I hope that the next run of the benchmark will use RRF, which should again be a more robust way of combining lexical and semantic hits.
 I would also expect performance to improve for Elasticsearch this way, as the way that the vector query is put as a SHOULD clause of the `bool` query likely disables dynamic pruning in practice (an issue that the [linear retriever](https://www.elastic.co/docs/reference/elasticsearch/rest-apis/retrievers#linear-retriever) doesn't have).

 I am curious how Vespa manages to be ~2x faster (both latency-wise and throughput-wise) than Elasticsearch in the single-client force-merged unfiltered semantic-search case.
 In practice, both should be using a single HNSW graph with similar construction parameters, so I was expecting closer performance numbers.
-Maybe Lucene has some missing optimizations there?
+Does Lucene have some missing optimizations there?

 ## Conclusion